thewritersworkshopbd/website/CONTRIBUTING.md

 lang: en
 title: "Sarah and Alex: The inventor of ArtCode!
 (Imaginary)"
 author: Moheshwar Amarnath Biswas
-draft: false
-image: /images/social/stories/index.png
 ---
 ```

-Images stored in `/public/images/social/stories` will be used for social preview.

-If you need to add any image please store them in `/public/images/stories`
+If you need to add any image please store them in `/src/assets/images/stories`
-If you add any images convert it to `.webp` format first.
-We require using `.webp` format for performance reasons!

-You can use [CloudConvert](https://cloudconvert.com) or similar tools to convert your image to `.webp`

 ### Making Comics

-1. Convert your comics to `.webp` format using [CloudConvert](https://cloudconvert.com/) or similar tools if you haven't already.
-1. Store your comics in `/public/images/comics`
+1. Store your comics in `/src/assets/comics`
 1. Create a markdown file in `/src/content/comics`
 1. Add the frontmatter and link the comics.
    Example: